victoria-maple/resources/guide.md

 &geq;31.

-Working towards a tier 2 ring is highly recommended for any serious viclocker, as the +2 allstat is very powerful, and the +100 MAXHP is vital for many squishy jobs.
+Working towards a tier 2 ring is highly recommended for any serious viclocker, as the +2 allstat is very powerful, and the +100 MAXHP is vital for many of the squishier jobs.

 ## Notable quests